What is a core course?

 What do I do if I want to transfer from one program to another?

 In this case, you should make an appointment with your faculty advisor to talk about your reasons for the change and about your career plans.
 Your faculty advisor should go over your current program sheet and the new one, pointing out the implications of changing majors.
-If you still want to go ahead, your faculty advisor will help you fill out the Change of Program form.
+If you still want to go ahead, your faculty advisor will help you fill out the Change of Program form (PDF).
 You will then have to obtain the signature of your new faculty advisor.
-Click here to download a copy of the Change of Program form.

 What do I do if I want to change from one degree/certificate to another degree/certificate?